FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

     - Device managers can parition a device to segregate company data with personal data.

+    - Pros:

+        - Saves cost for the company (no need to provide devices).

+        - Employees are familiar with their own devices.

+    - Challenges:

+        - Security risks due to personal usage.

+        - MDM must implement data partitioning to separate personal and company data.

+            - This allows for easy deletion of company data without affecting personal data

+        - Remote wiping capabilities for company data only.

 - Corporate Owned Personally Enabled (COPE)

     - A company-owned device specifically purchased for worker consumption and is under full control of the company via a management system.
+Only allows limited personal use by employees.

     - Similar to BYOD, company data is also protected by including corporate policies in case these devices are lost, broken, or stolen.